nekrasovp/nekrasovp.github.io/migration/site_build/README.md

 treats every Pelican warning as fatal.

 `./scripts/site build` is the full production-intent build.
-It always uses `build/production` and passes `--fatal errors`; the separate SITE-002V validation command independently requires all 46 historical article routes.
+It always uses `build/production` and passes `--fatal errors`.
+SITE-003 inventory validation runs before Pelican and exact rendered metadata validation runs afterward.

 `./scripts/site validate` creates an external locked environment, proves the exact installed Git provenance of the notebook reader, runs and gates two clean 46-article builds, and runs the isolated negative and no-execution cases.
+It also reuses the SITE-003 inventory, preservation, and rendered metadata gates.
-See `migration/site002v/README.md` for the complete contract.
+See `migration/site002v/README.md` and `migration/site003/README.md`.

 `./scripts/site serve` serves the Markdown-only configuration from the explicit `build/local` directory with autoreload.
 It deliberately uses the same